General Questions

 What is the kick-off and what if I can’t attend?

 A couple things happen at the kick-off.
-Your YMCA membership is activated (which requires a picture), you will get a quick tour of the facilities, meet me, some of your coaches and the other participants.
-We will also have our first talk.
+You get your cool swag bag.
+You meet me (Jenn), some of your coaches and the other participants.
 If you can’t make it, don’t fret.
 We will set aside your swag kit, all talks are recorded and posted to the website, and you will meet us all soon enough.
-The important thing is to ensure your YMCA membership is activated prior to your first workout there.
-You can do this by arriving 15 minutes early on that day.

 Are registration fees refundable?